Chasing the Light: Sunset Hikes in Sedona

 When to Go

-If you're planning your first visit, the best time to hike in Sedona is usually March through May or from late September to early November.
+If you're planning your first visit and unsure what time does the sunset in Sedona, the best times to hike are usually March through May or from late September to early November.

 A Quiet Moment in the Desert